-- Receive regular updates in online safety issues and legislation, be aware of local and school trends - Ensure that online safety education is embedded across the curriculum in line with the statutory RHE guidance - Promote an awareness of and commitment to online safety throughout the school community - Communicate regularly with SLT and the designated safeguarding and online safety governor to discuss current issues (anonymised), review incident logs and filtering/change control logs and discuss how filtering and monitoring work and have been functioning/helping. - Ensure all staff are aware of the procedures that need to be followed in the event of an online safety incident, and that these are logged in the same way as any other safeguarding incident.
-(Staff should log on Myconcern making it clear it is on online incident.) - Ensure adequate provision for staff to flag issues when not in school and for pupils/ parents to disclose issues when off site, especially when in isolation/quarantine/lockdown (Myconcern) - Oversee and discuss 'appropriate filtering and monitoring' with governors and ensure staff are aware - Ensure the 2018 DfE guidance on sexual violence and harassment is followed throughout the school and that staff adopt a zero-tolerance approach to this, as well as to bullying - Facilitate training and advice for all staff, including supply teachers: - $\circ$ all staff must read KCSIE Part 1 and all those working with children Annex B - o cascade knowledge of risks and opportunities throughout the school - Pay particular attention to online tutors this year, both those engaged by the school as part of the DfE scheme who can be asked to sign the contractor AUP, and those hired by parents.
+- Remind staff of safeguarding considerations as part of a review of remote learning procedures and technology, including that the same principles of online safety and behaviour apply - Work with the headteacher, SBM and governors to ensure a GDPR-compliant framework for storing data, but helping to ensure that child protection is always put first and data-protection processes support careful and legal sharing of information - Stay up to date with the latest trends in online safeguarding and "undertake Prevent awareness training." - Review and update this policy, other online safety documents (e.g. Acceptable Use Policies) and the strategy on which they are based (in harmony with policies for behaviour, safeguarding, Prevent and others) and submit for review to the governors. - Receive regular updates in online safety issues and legislation, be aware of local and school trends - Ensure that online safety education is embedded across the curriculum in line with the statutory RHE guidance - Promote an awareness of and commitment to online safety throughout the school community - Communicate regularly with SLT and the designated safeguarding and online safety governor to discuss current issues (anonymised), review incident logs and filtering/change control logs and discuss how filtering and monitoring work and have been functioning/helping. - Ensure all staff are aware of the procedures that need to be followed in the event of an online safety incident, and that these are logged in the same way as any other safeguarding incident.
+(Staff should log on Myconcern making it clear it is on online incident.) - Ensure adequate provision for staff to flag issues when not in school and for pupils/ parents to disclose issues when off site, especially when in isolation/quarantine/lockdown (Myconcern) - Oversee and discuss 'appropriate filtering and monitoring' with governors and ensure staff are aware - Ensure staff adopt a zero-tolerance, whole school approach to all forms of child-on-child abuse, and don't dismiss it as banter (including bullying). - Facilitate training and advice for all staff, including supply teachers: - o all staff must read KCSIE Part 1 and all those working with children Annex B - o cascade knowledge of risks and opportunities throughout the school - Ensure that ALL governors undergo safeguarding and child protection training (including online safety) at induction to enable them to provide strategic challenge and oversight into policy and practice and that this is regularly updated - Pay particular attention to online tutors, hired by parents.

-Governing Body, led by Online Safety / Safeguarding Link Governor: Rev David King
+Governing Body, led by Online Safety / Safeguarding Link Governor

-Key responsibilities (quotes are taken from Keeping Children Safe in Education 2020)
+Key responsibilities (quotes are taken from Keeping Children Safe in Education)